 There are many forms of vices that college students tend to get exposed to, including drug and alcohol abuse.
-Addiction to drugs and alcohol can create a severe impact to the quality of your life.
+Addiction to alcohol and drugs can create a severe impact to the quality of your life.
 Prolonged usage of these substances will affect how you think, act, perceive life, and deal with other people.
 These substances can trigger a variety of negative events such as self-harm, accidents, violence, rape, and more.

 Preventing the onset of depression is very important.
 Knowing how to deal with the different situations in your life may make or break your overall mental health.
 Surrounding your life with positivity helps keep the shadow of depression at bay.
 But if you think you have it and would like to seek professional help, do not hesitate to speak up about it and face the truth.